2 courses £12.95

 V Arancini Siciliane

-Crispy fried rice balls with sweet pepper & mozzarella with chilli tomato dip
+Crispy fried rice balls with sweet peppers, mozzarella & a chilli tomato dip

 Lasagna al Forno